AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2017-09-14-5-best-app-for-learning-language.md

 [Busuu](https://www.busuu.com) is available in twelve languages: English, Spanish, French, German, Italian, Portuguese (Brazil), Russian, Polish, Turkish, Arabic, Japanese and Chinese.

-It follows a freemium model, where some content is blocked behind a monthly subscribtion and it is available on iOS, Android and as a WebApplication.
+It follows a freemium model, where some content is blocked behind a monthly subscription and it is available on iOS, Android and as a WebApplication.